dmbarbour/glas/docs/GlasDesign.md

             abcde..1    63 bits
             00000..0     unused

-We will further extend the Node type to support efficient Lists and other *Accelerated Representations* as described below.
-Further, a programming language may abstract over some representations, and enforce abstractions.
-However, the general idea is that data is represented as a binary tree.
+This provides a base encoding.
+We'll further extend the Node type to detect violation of runtime type assumptions, to support debug tracing, and to enhance performance (see *Accelerated Representations* below).
+But glas data should generally be understood as binary trees.

 ### Integers